verypossible/elixir-starter-kit/elixir_style_guide.md

     if year > 2016, do: 42, else: 3
     ```

-- If, and only if, you can fit **each and every** clause and body in an anonymous function or `case` statement on one line, do so.
+- If you can fit each clause in an anonymous function or `case` statement on one line, do so.

     ```elixir
     # bad